kartikayuni/errorist-bootstrap/kontent/manual/readme/index.md

 ```

 An archetype for creating an image bundle is provided.
 You should adjust it according to the
-languages used in your website (more on this in the following sections).
+languages used in your website ([more on this in the following sections]({{< ref "#localization"
+>}})).
 To add an image bundle, run

 ```
 hugo new images/myimage -k img
 ```

-and copy an image that you have in mind into just created page bundle.
+and copy an image that you have in mind into just created image bundle directory
+(`kontent/images/myimage/`).

 From now on, the image can be included into one or more pages by reference to its image bundle.
 All
-the attributes will follow it like ducklings follow the mother-duck, guarding you against the
+the attributes will follow it like ducklings follow their mother-duck, guarding you against the
 embarrassments of mismatching image/caption/author.

 ### Image Bundle Directory

 The directory holding image bundles (`kontent/images` by default) is defined by `.Site.Params.image_bundle_dir`
-configuration parameter (see `config/_default/params.yaml`), must be relative to `kontent`, and its
+configuration parameter (see `config/_default/params.yaml`).
+It must be relative to `kontent`, and its
 name should not begin with underscore, if you host your site on GitHub.
 By default, it is neither
-rendered nor listed when the site is built, which is handled by `kontent/images/_index.*.md` files'
+rendered nor listed when the site is built, which is handled by `kontent/images/_index.*md` files'
 front matter:

 ```yaml